bweigel/ml_at_awslambda_pydatabln2018/README.md

 - [node.js](https://nodejs.org/en/) (>=8.0) & NPM
 - [Docker](https://www.docker.com/community-edition)

+### Quickstart (minimal DevOps overhead)

-1. create AWS account at [https://aws.amazon.com](https://aws.amazon.com) if you have not already done so (see [Instruction](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/))
+1. create an AWS account at [https://aws.amazon.com](https://aws.amazon.com) if you have not already done so (see [Instruction](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/))
     - you will need a credit card to do this, but you __will not be charged__ if you stay in the [free tier](https://aws.amazon.com/free/)
     - *Beware:* the S3 capabilities, that we will be using, will only be free of charge for the first 12 months!
     - [create a new user within IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) (do not use root user to do stuff in your account and be sure to use MFA and a secure password)